Its-Yayo/its-yayo.github.io/_posts/2023-10-01-How-I-Learned-Flask-In-2-Days-.md

 $ pip install flask werkzeug python-dotenv tenacity mariadb
 ```

 I did all stuff a software developer would do (I'm not referring to drink 8 cups of coffee).
-I set up my environment, my project distribution by folders, etc. I created my .env and .gitignore for my env variables in Python.
+I set up my environment, my project distribution by folders, etc. I created my .env and .gitignore for my environment variables in Python.

 And I moved on.
 I needed to make the app functional first rather than deploying it useless but with a good look.
 I created a simple HTML format and I started to make tests.